BEST EVER BLACK-EYED PEAS RECIPE

-I grew up in a large family with modest means , and beans were the main staple of our diet due to there low cost.
+I grew up in a large family with modest means , and beans were the main staple of our diet due to their low cost.
 I was not too fond of beans when I was a kid and ate them for survival rather than enjoyment.
-As an adult, I have come to appreciate a much greater breadth of food.
-Approximately seven years ago, I began working on a black-eyed peas recipe as a challenge to myself to see if I could transform it into something that I took pleasure eating over and over again.
+As an adult, I appreciate a much greater breadth of food.
+Approximately seven years ago, I began working on a black-eyed peas recipe as a challenge to see if I could transform it into something I took pleasure in eating repeatedly.
 Finally, after many tries, I came up with the following recipe.

 Ingredients: